Lost Civilizations of Nicaragua

 Breakfast and morning at leisure on the coast of this warm lake.
 Private transfer to the dock for the ferry to the mainland.
 Transfer overland to the Managua with a visit to the Masaya artisan’s market and Volcano national park in route.
-Lodging at Hotel Los Robles.
+Lodging at selected Hotel.

 DAY 08: MANAGUA

 Nicaragua Archaeology Tour includes:

 - All ground transportation in private car with a/c and professional driver